Nickslabcode/Nickslabcode/README.md

 A hands-on learner who's recently transitioned from tech support to coding.

 I graduated from Telerik Academy's Alpha JavaScript track, where I spent 6 months learning JavaScript and web development.
-Recognized for my dedication, discipline, and helpfulness to colleagues, I was offered a mentor role in the academy and mentored 2 groups of students.
+Recognized for my dedication, discipline, and helpfulness to colleagues, I was offered a mentor role in the academy twice.

 Check my portfolio **[here](https://nikola-nenovski.info)**.